 1. Clear, Thin Bags for Bulk Goods and Fresh Produce

 All in all, though they’ve somehow not disappeared entirely yet, the plastic shopping bag of the last century has been dealt a fierce blow.
 Cities are banning them.
-Everyday shoppers are opting for reusable versions.
+Every day, shoppers are opting for reusable versions.
 Some stores are even giving discounts.
-However, there are the other plastic bags that occur even more often in supermarkets, the ones we put our bulk wild rice into or our hand-picked, organic tomatoes.
+However, other plastic bags are more prevalent in supermarkets, the ones we put our bulk wild rice into or our hand-picked, organic tomatoes.

 2. Bubble Wrap in Our Mailing Boxes

 If you’ve ever shipped something fragile, chances are you’ve used Styrofoam peanuts.
-But the whole process of packing items for mailing can be daunting.
-Items are coated in protective plastic packaging then bubble wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.
+However, the whole process of packing items for mailing can be daunting.
+Items are coated in protective plastic packaging and then bubble-wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.

-Bubble wrap just isn’t necessary in a world, which despite function largely through computerized systems, is producing more paper waste than ever.
+Bubble wrap just isn’t necessary in a world that, despite functioning largely through computerized systems, is producing more paper waste than ever.
 Firstly, most things are packaged in such a way that we can barely get to them, let alone break them.
-Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded up magazine pages and so on that already exist, fulfilling other purposes, that can be used instead.
+Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded-up magazine pages, and so on that already exist, fulfilling other purposes that can be used instead.